What Is Non-Surgical Spinal Decompression?

 How long does a chiropractic appointment with spinal decompression treatment take?

-A full treatment with pre-therapies, spinal decompression therapy, and chiropractic adjustment, followed by postural exercises is approximately 45mins to 1 hour.
+A full treatment with pre-therapies, spinal decompression therapy, and alignment, followed by postural exercises is approximately 45 mins to 1 hour.

 How many spinal decompression treatments are needed?